 The Group is exposed to foreign exchange risk arising from various currency exposures in respect to purchase of inventory, primarily with respect to the United States and Australian dollar.
-Foreign exchange risk arises from future commercial transactions and liabilities.
+Foreign exchange risk arises from future commercial transactions and foreign currency denominated assets and liabilities yet to be realised or settled.